Generating Humanoid Multi-Contact through Feasibility Visualization: Kinematics Solver

-A set of motion tasks are computed from the desired kinematic tasks.
-The motion task with index $i$ is given by:
+With each solve iteration, the candidate keyframe configuration $\mathbf{q}_d$ is updated by integrating the computed velocities (Eq. \ref{ikupdate}), where $\Delta T$ is the solver update period.

-A motion objective $\mathbf{p}_i$ is computed from a feedback controller on a desired kinematic task.
-Kinematic tasks consist of:
+For kinematic task $i$, a task Jacobian $\mathbf{J}_i$ and feedback motion $\mathbf{p}_i$ are used to compute a feedback term:

-\begin{itemize} \item Joint position, in which $\mathbf{J}_i$ is a selection matrix for the joint and $\mathbf{p}_i$ is a velocity towards a desired position. \item Center of Mass (CoM) of the robot, in which a desired CoM position in world is specified.
-The Jacobian is the linear centroidal momentum matrix $\mathbf{A}$ and the objective $\mathbf{p}_i$ drives towards the desired CoM position. \item Spatial pose of a rigid body, in which a desired position and orientation in world and corresponding frame fixed to the rigid body are specified.
-A proportional feedback law on the error transform is used to compute $\mathbf{p}_i$ \cite{bullo1995proportional}. \item Environment collision avoidance, in which $\mathbf{J}_i$ is the jacobian of a detected collision point and $\mathbf{p}_i$ is a velocity separating the collision. \end{itemize}
+\begin{itemize} \item Joint Position: $\mathbf{J}_i$ is a selection matrix for the joint and $\mathbf{p}_i$ is a velocity proportional to the position error. \item Center of Mass: $\mathbf{J}_i$ is the linear centroidal momentum matrix $\mathbf{A}$ \cite{orin2008centroidal} and the objective $\mathbf{p}_i$ is a momentum proportional to the linear position error. \item Taskspace Posture and Contact Point: $\mathbf{J}_i$ is the geometric Jacobian \cite{spong2020robot} of the control frame $F_p$ (Sec. \ref{sec:task_generation}).
+A proportional feedback law on the relative transform between $F_p$ and $F_d$ is used to compute $\mathbf{p}_i$ \cite{bullo1995proportional}. \end{itemize}